neondatabase/website/content/docs/introduction/billing.md

 - The Free Tier has an [Active time](../reference/glossary#active-time) limit of 100 hours per month for non-primary branch computes. _Active time_ on the primary branch compute is counted toward the 100 hour limit.
 See [Free Tier](../introduction/technical-preview-free-tier) for more information.
 - **There is no limit on Active time for the primary branch compute.
 This ensures that access to data on the primary branch is never interrupted.**

-## Account billing page

-A Neon account subscribed to a paid plan can perform the following actions on the **Billing** page in the Neon Console:

-- View your current billing total for the month-to-date, including a cost breakdown by [billing metric](#billing-and-usage-metrics).
-- Update your payment details
-- Download invoices

-Free Tier users can view [Free Tier](/docs/introduction/technical-preview-free-tier) limits on the **Billing** page and learn about the benefits of upgrading to the [Neon Pro plan](/docs/introduction/pro-plan).

-To access your **Billing** page:

-1. Navigate to the Neon Console.
-1. Select **Billing** from the sidebar.

-## Neon invoices

-A Neon invoice includes an **Amount due** for the billing period and a cost breakdown by [billing metric](#billing-and-usage-metrics).

-### Download invoices

-You can download invoices from the **Billing** page.

-1. Navigate to the **Billing** page in the Neon Console.
-1. Under **Latest invoices**, locate the invoice you want to download and click the PDF download icon.

-## Cancel a subscription

-To cancel a Pro plan subscription:

-1. Navigate to the **Billing** page in the Neon Console.
-1. Click **Request subscription cancellation** at the bottom of the page.
-1. Follow the instructions on the **Request Downgrade** modal, and click **Downgrade**.

-Cancelling your Pro plan subscription downgrades your account to our Free Tier, which has lower usage limits that could affect the performance of your applications.
-To compare plan limits, see [Neon plans](/docs/introduction/billing#neon-plans).

-You will be required to remove any projects, branches, or data that exceed [Free Tier limits](/docs/introduction/technical-preview-free-tier).
-The downgrade goes into effect within 30 minutes.
-You will receive your final bill at the beginning of the next billing period (the start of the month following the downgrade request).

-For cancellation of Enterprise or Platform Partnership plans, please contact [Sales](https://neon.tech/contact-sales).
-Cancellation of these plans are handled in accordance with the Master Subscription Agreement (MSA) outlined in the customer agreement.

 ## Billing and usage metrics explained

 This section provides a detailed explanation of Neon's billing and usage metrics and how they are calculated.
 Billing in Neon is account-based.
 For the billing rate for each metric, see [Billing rates](#billing-rates).